yasassri/yasassri.github.io/_posts/2025-06-22-OverrridingjavaOptionsInjectedToJavaProcesses.md

 ```

 This approach works because:
-- Datadog's system-wide library sets the variable
+- Datadog's system-wide library sets the variable.
-- Our process-specific library unsets it
+- Our process-specific library unsets it.
-- The Java application gets a clean environment
+- The Java application gets a clean environment.

 ### Container Integration